akhepcat/websniffer/README.md

 bin/sipcapper		- a script that's used to set the capture filter based on customer name
 bin/slr-cap		- called by do-action, this script performs the actual capture, based on the ACL provided by sipcapper

+cgi/rtpanalysis.cgi	- a CGI inteface into voice analysis of captured data
+cgi/websniff.cgi	- the CGI interface for controlling the packet capture and data file management

+These files were not created by me, and I have lost the attribution for them.
-bin/analyseCalls.sh	- this is a manual method of parsing captured files for voice quality issues, and calls the following two scripts:
+Please contact me if they're yours! bin/analyseCalls.sh	- this is a manual method of parsing captured files for voice quality issues, and calls the following two scripts:
  - bin/qual.pl
  - bin/grabAudio.pl

-cgi/rtpanalysis.cgi	- a CGI inteface into voice analysis of captured data
-cgi/websniff.cgi	- the CGI interface for controlling the packet capture and data file management